 What do you think?

-#9 Updated by Anna Maria Bigatti almost 3 years ago
+#9 Updated by Anna Maria Bigatti about 3 years ago

 - Assignee set to Anna Maria Bigatti

 One problem is how to make it easy to use an elimination ordering.

 Currently one has to write: